A member of the Buckthorn family (Rhamnaceae), the genus Ziziphus has

 30-50' high and 15-30' wide, depending on cultivar.

-Very small, clustered, greenish-yellow, five petals, fragrant.
+Very small, clustered, greenish-yellow, five relatively large sepals, five tiny petals,

-insects are absent or lack interest.
+Hand pollination may be needed when pollinating insects are absent or lack interest.

 Years before fruiting:

-containing two seeds.
-Skin is green when immature.
+pollinated, the fruit has a single stone containing two seeds.
+The skin is green when the

 Months for fruit to ripen: